Matcha Date Bars - Earth to Veg

 If Larabars had a matcha flavour, this is what they would taste like.
 These WFPB (whole-food, plant-based) Matcha Date Bars are made with only three ingredients.
 Such an easy snack!

-Homemade matcha lara bars on a rumpled sheet of parchment.
+Homemade matcha lara bars on a white tabletop.

 Why You’ll Love This Healthy Snack